Last updated on November 2nd, 2023 at 08:49 pm

 Since their eyesight is poor and they can’t drive, Charlotte and Georgia depend upon me to take them to more exotic places like the regional park or the beach.
 And prior to social distancing requirements due to Covid-19, we would often go to doggie daycare, a friend’s house, or a dog park.
 These were the really exciting places that would give them sweet doggie dreams for many nights!

 These places are often the best parts of a dog’s newspaper.
 So much to take in!
 And, to get the full details of each newsworthy item, they may need to roll in it (dead fish); smell very carefully (dog poop or someone’s butt); or stare/glare for a long time at other passing dogs.
 The first time I took them to the beach, Charlotte tried to eat the foam of the incoming surf.
 But she quickly decided that salty water didn’t taste as good as it looked!

 I have also noticed that my dogs love to be in high places like picnic tables, on top of cliffs, and on chairs.
-I think it makes them feel important and they get a much better view of the ocean, trails, and parks.
+It makes them feel important, and they get. a much better view of the ocean, trails, and parks.
 See my post about Why Dogs Love High Places for more about this

-I love exposing them to wider world news as part of a dog’s newspaper experience!
-We all have a great time and they are exhausted when they get home.
-That means we will all sleep well and Charlotte and Georgia will stop pawing at me when I am reading the news!
+I love exposing them to broader world news as part of a dog’s newspaper experience!
+We all had a great time, and they were exhausted when they got home.
+That means we will all sleep well, and Charlotte and Georgia will stop pawing at me when I read the news!
 (Well, maybe…)